 This is your introduction to the Higher School Certificate and the many options available.
-More information is contained in the NSW Education Standards Authority (NESA) publication: 'Studying for the New South Wales Higher School Certificate - An Information Booklet for Year 10 Students'.
+More information is available on the NESA website under the 'Year 11-Year 12' tab.

 The Higher School Certificate

 - The Higher School Certificate is the highest educational award that can be gained in NSW Schools.
 It is internationally recognised and provides a strong foundation for the future, whether a student will be entering tertiary studies, vocational training or employment. - At Kirrawee students are offered a broad range of courses to suit most interests and ability levels.
 Most courses are of 2 Unit value.
 Extension courses are offered in some subjects for students keen to undertake in-depth studies. - Vocational Education and Training courses count towards the HSC and lead to qualifications recognised across a range of industries.